pierrepo/handson-scientific-literature-embeddings/content/setup.md

 ## Install uv

-Uv a (relatively new) tool to manage Python environments and dependencies.
+`uv` a (relatively new) tool to manage Python environments and dependencies.
 It is similar to `pipenv` or `poetry`, but with a focus on simplicity and speed.

 Install `uv` on your user account (on Linux / macOS):